Lifesaver1414/Past-Residences/README.md

 <img src="http://images2.fanpop.com/image/photos/9500000/Minas-Tirith-minas-tirith-9563582-960-404.jpg" alt="text">

 # Crib Three
   <body> What an amazing castle.
 I came here because of the beautiful plains, the great sky, and the people are just great.
-They even have this amazing tree on top of the foundation.
+Gondor even have this amazing tree on top of the foundation.
 But the king at the time sucked.
 Nice white walls.
 Everybody in this photo dies.